dmbarbour/glas/docs/GlasProg.md

 Control Flow:

-* `n:Name` - we can interpret a name in terms of substituting its definition.
-Performance may involve call stacks and tail-call optimization.
+* `n:Name` - we always interpret a name as equivalent to its definition.
+Of course, compilation of recursive definitions receives special attention for performance.
-* `(%seq P1 P2)` - execute P1 then P2 in order.
+* `(%do P1 P2 ...)` - execute P1, P2, etc. in order.
+Associative.
-* `%pass` - the no-op.
+* `%pass` - a no-op.
 Does nothing.
-* `%fail` - voluntary failure, interpretation is contextual but generally aborts the current transaction and allows observable handling of this, e.g. backtracking conditions, or aborting a coroutine step then implicitly yielding.
-(In contrast, most errors are treated as infinite loops.)
+* `%fail` - voluntary failure.
+Used for bracktracking a branch condition, choice, or coroutine step.
+(In contrast, errors are treated as divergence, i.e. infinite loops observable only via reflection APIs.)
-* `(%cond Sel)` - supports if/then/else, pattern matching, etc..
-The Selector has a distinct AST structure from full programs, and everything up to %sel is evaluated atomically within a hierarchical transaction.
-Error if Sel fails to select any action.
+* `(%cond Sel)` - supports if/then/else and pattern matching.
+The selector, Sel, has a distinct AST structure to support sharing a common prefix.
+  * `(%br Cond Left Right)` - runs branch condition, Cond.
+If Cond fails, backtracks to run Right selector, otherwise processes Left selector.
+The full chain of branch conditions runs atomically.
   * `(%sel P)` - selected action.
-The condition should be equivalent to running prior chain of branch conditions prior chain of passing branch conditions, followed by running P.
+Commits prior chain of passing branch conditions, then runs P.
-  * `(%br C L R)` - run branch condition C as a program.
-If C fails, undo then process selector R. Otherwise, process selector L.
-  * `%bt` - backtrack to the most recent successful branch condition, cause it to fail, then take the right branch.
-Or if this is already the rightmost branch, behavior is contextual: error for %cond, exit for %loop, etc..
-    * As a special rule, we can optimize `(%br C %bt R) => R` even if C is divergent.
-Thus, in normal form, %bt appears only in R position.
+  * `%bt` - backtrack.
+Forces most recent passing Cond to fail.
+If no such Cond, i.e. if %bt is rightmost branch, behavior is context-dependent (e.g. error for %cond, exit for %loop).
+As a special rule, we optimize `(%br C %bt R) => R` regardless of whether C is divergent.
-  * Sel also supports macro and annotation AST nodes.
-* `(%loop Sel)` - Repeatedly runs Sel until it fails to select an action.
-Upon failure, exits loop.
-Essentially, a while-do loop with integrated pattern matching.
+* `(%loop Sel)` - Repeatedly runs Sel until it fails to select an action, then exits loop.
+Same Sel structure as %cond.
+Essentially a hybrid of while-do and pattern matching.
-* `(%co P1 P2)` - execute P1 and P2 as coroutines.
-To transfer control, a coroutine must voluntarily %yield or %fail.
-Each coroutine has its own data stack but shares access to methods and registers.
-Fork-join behavior: %co will continuously yield until all of its coroutines complete.
-Scheduling is contextual but shall guarantee associativity.
-In case of non-deterministic scheduling, coroutines support preemption and parallelism with [optimistic concurrency control](https://en.wikipedia.org/wiki/Optimistic_concurrency_control).
+* `(%co P1 P2 ...)` - execute P1, P2, etc. as coroutines with a non-deterministic schedule.
+Each coroutine has its own stack but shares access to registers and methods.
+  * Preemption: scheduler may freely abort a coroutine to select another.
+  * Parallelism: run many, abort a subset to eliminate conflicts, aka [optimistic concurrency control](https://en.wikipedia.org/wiki/Optimistic_concurrency_control).
+  * Fork-join behavior: %co yields repeatedly until coroutines terminate.
+We can optimize the case where %co is the final operation of a coroutine, thus no join required.
-* `%yield` - commits operations of a coroutine since prior yield, providing an opportunity for other coroutines to observe and interact with shared state.
-Each yield-to-yield step is implicitly an atomic transaction.
-A step may %fail, implicitly rewinding to a prior %yield.
+* `%yield` - within a coroutine, commit operations since prior yield.
+Each yield-to-yield step is implicitly an atomic transaction that may abort via fail.
-* `(%atomic P)` - an atomic operation may yield, but will only resume internally.
-Fails only if all internal resumptions are failing.
-* `(%choice P1 P2)` - run a choice of P1 or P2.
-If a choice fails, we'll backtrack and try another, thus a choice only fails if all options fail.
-Evaluation order is contextual, but shall guarantee associativity.
-If the context is non-deterministic evaluation order, choice will diverge only if all non-failing options diverge.
+* `(%atomic P)` - runs P within a hierarchical transaction, restricting 'yield' to internal coroutines within P. In some circumstances, this may cause a scheduler to backtrack to attempt alternative schedules.
+A chain of branch conditions, up to %sel, are implicitly atomic.
+* `(%ch P1 P2 ...)` - non-deterministic choice of P1, P2, etc..
+Associative.
+Can be implemented by forking the transaction and evaluating all choices, but only one can commit.
+  * Special case: in context of transaction loops, e.g. `while (Cond) { atomic Action; yield }`, repeated choice can optimize into a reactive form of concurrency.
 * `%error` - explicit divergence.
-Unlike '%fail', we do not backtrack on error; it's equivalent to an infinite loop.

-Evaluation Order Control (tentative):

-* `(%sched Order P)` - (tentative) It is feasible to specify a scheduling rule for coroutines introduced within a given scope.
-Viable schedules:
-  * `%order.any` - Embrace non-deterministic choice!
-In context of transactions, we get a limited form of preemption because a scheduler may abort an uncommitted choice to try another.
-It is possible to evaluate many choices at once.
-Many coroutines can commit at once if as there are no conflicts, aka optimistic concurrency control.
-  * `%order.rr` - Round robin.
-After a coroutine yields, schedule the next in sequence, then cycle upon reaching the end.
-Not valid for choice.
-  * `%order.lr` - Left to right.
-Always run the leftmost coroutine that can make progress.
-Or evaluate choices left to right.
-* `(%choice.order Order P)` - (tentative)
+Logically equivalent to an infinite no-yield loop, but much easier to optimize.
+Please compose with `%an.error.log` to attach a message!

 Data Manipulation:
 * `d:Data` - push copy of data to top of data stack